phan/phan/README.md

 * Offers extensive configuration for weakening the analysis to make it useful on large sloppy code bases
 * Can be run on many cores.
 * Output is emitted in text, checkstyle, json or codeclimate formats.
+* Can run user plugins on source for checks specific to your code.

 See [Phan Issue Types](https://github.com/etsy/phan/wiki/Issue-Types-Caught-by-Phan) for descriptions and examples of all issues that can be detected by Phan.
 Take a look at the